 - Dip the wet rim into either the salt or sugar and shake off any excess into the sink or wastebasket.

-Tip: Remember that you are going to prepare everything ahead of time and you should add moisture to the rim immediately before dipping it into the sugar or salt.
+Tip: Remember to add moisture to the rim immediately before dipping it into the sugar or salt.

 Dipping the Rim

-Dipping the wet rim of a glass into sugar or salt is the most common method, though as you'll see, it's not necessarily the best.
-It is, however, extremely easy and works best if you're using a rimmer dish.
+Dipping the wet rim is the most common method, though it's not necessarily always the best.
+It is, however, extremely easy and works best when using a rimmer dish.

 - Fill a saucer with enough salt or sugar to coat the entire rim of the glass.